 SOVALDI is a prescription medicine used with other antiviral medicines to treat chronic (lasting a long time) hepatitis C (Hep C) with or without cirrhosis (compensated).
 In those with Hep C genotype (GT) 1 or 4 infection, SOVALDI is used in combination with peginterferon alfa and ribavirin.
 In those with GT 2 or 3 infection, SOVALDI is used in combination with ribavirin.
 It is not known if SOVALDI is safe and effective in children under 18 years of age.

 Important Safety Information

 What should I tell my healthcare provider before taking SOVALDI?

-If you have: ever had hepatitis B infection, liver problems other than hepatitis C infection; had a liver transplant; severe kidney problems or are on dialysis; HIV; any other medical condition; are pregnant or plan to become pregnant; or if you are breastfeeding or plan to breastfeed.
+- If you have: ever had hepatitis B infection, liver problems other than hepatitis C infection; had a liver transplant; severe kidney problems or are on dialysis; HIV; any other medical condition; or if you are pregnant or breastfeeding or plan to become pregnant or breastfeed.
 It is not known if SOVALDI will harm your unborn baby or pass into your breast milk.
 Patients who take SOVALDI in combination with ribavirin or with peginterferon alfa and ribavirin, you should also read the ribavirin Medication Guide for important pregnancy-related information.

 - Tell your healthcare provider and pharmacist about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Other medicines may affect how SOVALDI works.
+SOVALDI and certain other medicines may affect each other, or may cause side effects.

-What are the most common side effects of SOVALDI?
+What are the possible side effects of SOVALDI?

 The most common side effects of SOVALDI used in combination with ribavirin include tiredness and headache and when used in combination with peginterferon alfa and ribavirin they include the additional side effects of nausea, difficulty sleeping, and low red blood cell count.

-SOVALDI, the SOVALDI logo, HARVONI, ONWARD, the ONWARD logo, SUPPORT PATH, the SUPPORT PATH logo, GILEAD, and the GILEAD logo are trademarks of Gilead Sciences, Inc., or its related companies.
+SOVALDI, the SOVALDI logo, HARVONI, the HARVONI logo, EPCLUSA, the EPCLUSA logo, SUPPORT PATH, the SUPPORT PATH logo, GILEAD, and the GILEAD logo are trademarks of Gilead Sciences, Inc., or its related companies.
 All other trademarks referenced herein are the property of their respective owners.

 ©2018 Gilead Sciences, Inc. All rights reserved.